top of page

 Stories from Home has been in development for many years.
 The following funders, organizations, people, and artist residencies supported the creation of this work over the years.

-This project is also supported in part by the Arizona Commission on the Arts which receives support from the State of Arizona and the National Endowment for the Arts.
+This project is supported in part by the National Association of Latino Arts and Cultures through a grant from the NALAC Fund for the Arts.

-This project is a National Performance Network (NPN) Creation & Development Fund Project co-commissioned by SU TEATRO, GALA Hispanic Theatre, and NPN.
-The Creation & Development Fund is supported by the Doris Duke Charitable Foundation, the Mellon Foundation, and the National Endowment for the Arts (a federal agency).
-For more information visit
+The Creation and Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Mellon Foundation, the National Endowment for the Arts (a federal agency), and co-commissioners.

 This project is supported by the National Performance Network (NPN) Documentation & Storytelling Initiative with funding from the Doris Duke Foundation and the National Endowment for the Arts (a federal agency).
 For more information, visit www.npnweb.org.